pni-libraries/python-pninexus/doc/sphinx/nexus_links.rst

 External links
 --------------

-External links can be done like in the first example but with the filename section at the beginning of the path
+Creating an external links is quite similar to the first example shown above for internal links.
+The only difference is that the path to the link target starts with a filename

 .. code-block:: python